arangodb/docs/3.9/deployment-production-checklist.md

   sc stop arangodb
   ```

-- If you have deployed a Cluster the _replication factor_  and
+- If you have deployed a Cluster, the _replication factor_  and
   _minimal_replication_factor_ of your collections
-  is set to a value equal or higher than 2, otherwise you run at the risk of
+  are set to a value equal or higher than 2, otherwise you run the risk of
-  losing data in case of node failure.
+  losing data in case of a node failure.
 See
   [cluster startup options](programs-arangod-cluster.html).

 - *Disk Performance considerations*
   - Verify that your **storage performance** is at least 100 IOPS for each
     volume in production mode.
-This is the bare minimum and we would recommend
+This is the bare minimum and it's recommended to
-    providing more for performance.
-It is probably only a concern if you use
+    provide more for performance.
+It is probably only a concern if you use a
     cloud infrastructure.
-Note that IOPS might be allotted based on volume size,
+Note that IOPS might be allotted based on a volume size,
-    so please check your storage provider for details.
-Furthermore you should
+    so make sure to check your storage provider for details.
+Furthermore, you should
     be careful with burst mode guarantees as ArangoDB requires a sustainable
     high IOPS rate.

-  - The considerations should be given to IO bandwidth (especially considering
+  - The considerations should be given to an IO bandwidth (especially considering
     RocksDB write-amplification which can easily be 10x or more).

 - Whenever possible use **block storage**.
 Database data is based on append